 - Vacuum room, as needed.

-- Set trash outside the door as the need arises during the day and replace the bag (this must be done at end of day)
+- Set trash outside the door as the need arises during the day and replace the bag (this must be done at end of the day.)

 NOTE: Enlist the assistance of your students, encouraging servant attitudes.